eduardosanzb/ulidx/README.md

 ULID generator library, based off of the original [ulid](https://github.com/ulid/javascript) for NodeJS and the browser.
 ULIDs are Universally Unique Lexicographically Sortable Identifiers.
 This library adheres to [this specification](https://github.com/ulid/spec).

-> The original [ulid](https://github.com/ulid/javascript) is no longer maintained, and has several outstanding compatibility-related issues that were never addressed.
-This library aims to address those and remain compatible in a larger range of environments.
+> The original [ulid](https://github.com/ulid/javascript) was previously unmaintained, leading to several outstanding compatibility-related issues that were never addressed.
+This library, ulidx, was created to address those concerns and remain compatible in a larger range of environments.

+> As of recent developments, ulid has been updated and is now actively maintained.
+Using the [ulid/javascript](https://github.com/ulid/javascript) library is now safe.
+For more details, please refer to [this issue](https://github.com/perry-mitchell/ulidx/issues/48).

 ## Installation